storageos/storageos.github.io/_docs/manage/namespaces.md

 # Namespaces

 Namespaces are used to isolate environments and make operations quicker, i.e. cleaning up testing environment volumes & rules with a single `storageos namespace rm` command.
 Users can have any number of namespaces.

 ## Create a namespace

-You need to have at least one namespace to start creating rules and volumes.
+To start creating rules and volumes, at least one namespace is required.
 To create a namespace, run:

-    storageos namespace create --display-name MyNamespace mynamespace
+    storageos namespace create --display-name "My Namespace" my-namespace

 flag `--display-name` is optional, it will default to actual namespace name.